yusif-hasanli/yusif-hasanli/README.md

 I’m currently learning NLP applications for  business in real life tasks, (like Q & A chatbotz)

-freedom and skate and data skills xoxo
+freedom and skate and data skills
 <!--
 **yusif-hasanli/yusif-hasanli** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.